pierangeloc/programs-as-data/presentation/deckset.md

 def toMermaidCode(blockingRule: BlockingRule): UIO[String] = // ...
 ```

+^
-^ We can also interpret our rules as visual diagrams
+Sometimes a visual representation is better than any long comment or Confluence page.
+So we  decided to interpret our rules as visual diagrams

 ---